 During pregnancy 1 in 3 women experience low back pain, and 1 in 5 experience pelvic girdle pain.
 The hormones that circulate during pregnancy make the spinal and pelvic ligaments lax to enable the babies head to pass through the birth canal.
 This can cause pelvic instability and pain in the sacroiliac joints, lower back and pubic symphasis (the front of the pelvis).

-At Wandsworth Physiotherapy and Osteopathy we can help you get your pelvic girdle, low back pain or upper back and rib pain under control during pregnancy.
+At Wandsworth Physiotherapy and Osteopathy our women’s health team can help you get your pelvic girdle, low back pain or upper back and rib pain under control during pregnancy.
 This can be achieved with spinal mobilisation, pregnancy massage, acupuncture and the safe and effective use of core stability exercises during our Pilates sessions.

 We can teach you specific, targeted pelvic floor and core stability home exercises that can significantly improve the discomfort you feel whilst pregnant and give you advice on how to safely stay active up to your due date.